seraphim503/TQSS/readme.md

 ### 4. How to Use

-1. Open `Sera QB signature.py` in Notepad (or any text editor).
+1. Open the downloaded PY file in Notepad (or any text editor).

 2. At the very top, locate the **QB_UI CONNECTION SETTINGS**.

 3. Change the `QB_URL`, `USER`, and `PASS` to match the Web UI settings you created in Step A.

-4. Open your Command Prompt, navigate to your folder, and run the script by typing:
+4. Open your Command Prompt, navigate to your folder, and run the script by double clicking the PY file or running `python <file name>`

-    `python Seraphim's Qbit stat signature.py`

 5. Watch the console.
 Once it connects, it will print a link that looks like this:

     `[img]https://random-words.trycloudflare.com/sig.png[/img]`